Patient self-determination rights

 Partnering with our patients

-• Have you or a family member been a patient at MedStar Montgomery Medical Center in the last two years?
+Are you or a family member a current or former patient at MedStar Montgomery Medical Center?

-• Would you like to become an active partner with the hospital to share your experience and provide ideas and insight for care in the future?
+Would you like to become an active partner with the hospital to share your experience and provide ideas and insight?

-If you have answered yes to the questions above, we invite you to join in a partnership with MedStar Montgomery to share your important perspectives in helping us improve the patient experience.
+If you have answered yes to the questions above, we invite you to apply to become a member of the Patient and Family Advisory Council for Quality and Safety (PFACQS).
+Through PFACQS, you will join in a partnership with MedStar Montgomery to share your important perspectives in helping us improve the patient experience.

-What is the Patient and Family Advisory Council for Quality and Safety?
+What is the Patient and Family Advisory Council for Quality and Safety (PFACQS)?

-The Patient and Family Advisory Council for Quality and Safety is a partnership between the community and the hospital, sharing the voice of the patient and their families to improve healthcare quality and safety.
+The Patient and Family Advisory Council for Quality and Safety is a partnership between the community and the hospital, sharing the voice of patients and their families to improve healthcare quality and safety.

 Should you join the council?

-• Do you listen well and respect various points of view?
+Do you listen well to others and respect all opinions?

-• Do you speak comfortably in a group?
+Do you speak comfortably in a diverse group?

 Member responsibilities

-If you are interested in joining the council, please complete the online application below.
-Once your application has been received by the hospital you will be asked to complete an interview with staff members and provide information as required for all hospital volunteers.
+If you are interested in joining PFACQS, please complete the online application below.
+Once your application has been received by the hospital you will be asked to complete an interview with staff members and provide information for a criminal background check as required for all hospital volunteers.

 Explore the MedStar Health Institute for Quality and Safety